-When specific people, places, and things show up in queries or in web pages, that can be a signal to search engines to do something special in the results that they show.
+When named entities such as specific people, places, and things show up in queries or in web pages, that can be a signal to search engines to do something special in the results that they show.
 How prepared are you to understand and anticipate how the search engines treat them?
-Do you have a strategy in place?
+Do you have a named entity strategy in place?

 Named entities show up in a lot of queries – they may even be one of the kinds of things that people look for most online.
 In a 2010 white paper from Microsoft, Building Taxonomy of Web Search Intents for Name Entity Queries (pdf), we are told how large of a role that “named entities” play in search:

 According to an internal study of Microsoft, at least 20-30% of queries submitted to Bing search are simply name entities, and it is reported 71% of queries contain name entities.

 I’m working on a post about a new patent application published by Google that describes a process Google may use when it comes across named entities in a query, and I decided to take a look back to see how much I had written about entities in the past.
 I was surprised to find that I had written almost 130 posts that mention the word “entities” within them, out of a total of 1,223 posts published on SEO by the Sea since 2005.